-In 1923, following Miss Price’s retirement, the Welcome Insitute closed and the building was handed over to a youth-club organization founded by the former playwright Reginald Kennedy-Cox (1881-1966).
+In 1923, following Miss Price’s retirement, the Welcome Institute closed and the building was handed over to a youth-club organization founded by the former playwright Reginald Kennedy-Cox (1881-1966).
 Its official name became Dockland Settlement (No. 2).

-Between 2009 and 2011 most of the old buildings was demolished, and a new school built on the site.
+Between 2009 and 2011 most of the old buildings were demolished, and a new school built on the site.
 The chapel (added in 1913-14) and rear building were retained, though, and you can see them if you walk a little further north up East Ferry Road.

 See here for a full article about the Dockland Settlement.

 17. Greenwich Ferry

 For centuries, the Isle of Dogs was best known as a place to take the ferry to Greenwich (article here).
 One of the companies that plied the route over the years was run by the Greenwich Ferry Company, which made its first crossing in February 1888.

 Centuries earlier, small boats were used to ferry passengers and sometimes horses and livestock across the river – but there was relatively little traffic, and it was customary to wait for the tide to be at the right height in order to able to board a boat.